Node-screening tests for L0-penalized least-squares problem with supplementary material: Introduction

 is equivalent to solve \eqref{prob:prob-base}, provided that \(\bigM\) is chosen large enough.
 Interestingly,~\eqref{prob:prob} can be reformulated as a \gls{mip} by introducing binary variables encoding the nullity of the entries of \(\pv\), see \textit{e.g.},~\cite{bourguignon2015exact}.
 Besides,~\eqref{prob:prob} has been shown to be solvable for moderate-size problems by both commercial solvers~\cite{manual1987ibm} and tailored \gls{bnb} algorithms \cite{mhenni2020sparse}.

-In a recent paper, Atamtürk and G\'omez extended the notion of safe screening introduced by El Ghaoui \textit{et al.} in~\cite{ghaoui2010safe} from sparsity-promoting convex problems to non-convex \(\ell_0\)-penalized problems.
-In particular, they introduced a new methodology that allows to detect (some of) the positions of zero and non-zero entries in the minimizers of a particular~\(\ell_0\)-penalized problem~\cite{atamturk2020safe}.
+In a recent paper, Atamtürk and G\'omez extended the notion of safe screening introduced by El Ghaoui \textit{et al.} in~\cite{ghaoui2010safe} from sparsity-promoting convex problems to non-convex \(\ell_0\)-penalized problems.~In particular, they introduced a new methodology that allows to detect (some of) the positions of zero and non-zero entries in the minimizers of a particular~\(\ell_0\)-penalized problem~\cite{atamturk2020safe}.
 Their methodology is used as a preprocessing step of any algorithmic procedure and allows to reduce the problem dimensionality.

-In this paper, we make one step forward in the development of numerical methods addressing large-scale \(\ell_0\)-penalized problems by proposing \emph{\method} rules that can be implemented \emph{within} any \gls{bnb} algorithm.
+In this paper, we make one step forward in the development of numerical methods addressing large-scale \(\ell_0\)-penalized problems by proposing \emph{\method} rules that allow to prune \emph{nodes} within the \gls{bnb} search tree.
 In contrast to~\cite{atamturk2020safe}, we emphasize the existence of a \emph{nesting property} between screening tests at different nodes.
-This enables to (potentially) prune multiple nodes at any step of the optimization process with marginal cost.
+This enables to (potentially) fix \emph{multiple} entries to either zero or non-zero at any step of the optimization process with a marginal cost.